robbrody/RB_Python_Data_Project/README.md

 * Excel shows it's stability in the second in-demand skill.
 This shows the continuing relavance for quick data manipulations for Data Analyst roles, despite more advanced tools.
 * Tableau and Python show their similar demands in Data Analyst roles.
 This shows data visualization and programming skills are essential but secondary to SQL querying skills.
 Python shows an increase in demand thorughout 2023.

-## 3. How well do jobs and skills pay for Data Analysts?
+## 3. How well do jobs and skills pay for data analysts?

 ### Salary Anaysis for Data Roles
 I filtered the data for US based roles.
 I dropped any non values for annual salary from the datset.
-I found the 6 most in demand roles and plotted their median slaries in a boxplot.
+I found the 6 most in demand roles and plotted their median salaries in a boxplot.

-### Visualize Data
+### Visualize the Data

 ```python